Zen0x7/laravel-nova-masked-field/README.md

 # Laravel Nova Masked Field

-> This is a fork for version 5.0 and cannot be merged into the original repo (there are no backward compatibility checks).
+> This is a fork for version 5.0.
 >
 > The only three things that was made was:
 >